Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

 Looking for a new pair of headphones?
 Sony will probably be on your list since the firm is on a brilliant run of form at the moment.
 The Japanese giant boasts some of the best headphones on the planet in its arsenal.
-So, whether you're after in-ear, on-ear, wireless or noise-cancelling headphones there should be a pair of Sony headphones for everyone in its current range.
+Whether you're after in-ear, on-ear, wireless or noise-cancelling headphones, there's a pair of Sony headphones for everyone in the current range.

 Some of the best Sony headphones have touch controls for functions like play/pause, skipping track, etc. High-end models need plugging into a dedicated headphone amplifier to hear them at their very best.
 These are all things to consider.

-Read on for our round-up of the best Sony headphones for 2020, from all the models we've tested that are still available to buy.
+Read on for the best Sony headphones 2021, from all the models we've tested that are still available to buy.

-Some of the most comfortable noise-cancelling headphones we've tested, these Sony over-ears feature a touch-sensitive panel on the right earcup for controls.
-Hold your hand to it and it'll quieten what's playing so you can hear the outside world.
+For starters, they're some of the most comfortable noise-cancelling headphones we've tested.
+They feature many of the same features as the XM4, like the touch-sensitive panel on the right earcup for controls.
+(Hold your hand to it and it'll quieten what's playing so you can hear the outside world.)
 You can also speak to control one of your voice assistants, be it Siri or Google Assistant.

-Battery life is around 30 hours, while the Sonys can go from empty to full in three hours.
+Battery life is the same 30 hours as the XM4, while they go from empty to full in three hours.
 Even just a five-minute charge should be enough for five hours of use.

 The noise-cancelling from these Award-winning headphones is excellent, and the sound?
 Gloriously open and spacious, giving every instrument room to breathe.
-For they money, they're a virtually faultless pair of noise-cancelling headphones.
-Beats, Bose and Sennheiser all offer rivals, but none can match these for sound quality.
+For the money, they're a virtually faultless pair of noise-cancelling headphones.
+Beats, Bose and Sennheiser all offer rivals, but these are the best for sound quality.

-If you want a huge chunk of the performance of the WH-1000XM3s (mentioned above), but in an in-ear package, you need to take a look and the WF-1000XM3s.
+If you want a huge chunk of the performance of the WH-1000XM3 (mentioned above), but in an in-ear package, you need to take a look and the WF-1000XM3.
 They're a brilliant blend of features and performance.

 Made from trombone material, these shiny and affordable in-ears are supremely comfortable, and offer a lot of performance for very little money.
 An open and expansive soundstage gives way to a fabulously immersive presentation with a weighty bass that's underpinned by tonal balance.